dotnet/arcade/Documentation/Policy/AskTellMode.md

 - "Tell Mode" to Arcade means emailing the Arcade Working Group at arcadewg@microsoft.com.
 We'll keep this lightweight for now.
 - "Ask Mode" to tactics handled according the guidance managed by Lee Coward

+## Things to keep in mind:
+- Breaking changes are basically never ok.
+See [Policy](ChangesPolicy.md) for details.
+- Be aware of which arcade branch you're working in, as this determines which part of the product you're affecting.
+[Arcade Servicing Doc](ArcadeServicing.md)
+- Shared services (like Helix and Maestro) have versioned APIs. (they don't branch)  So again, be sure you understand what you're affecting.
+- When in doubt, please reach out.  (mail arcadewg@microsoft.com)

 ## Servicing
 There are a few things to keep in mind with servicing:
 - Shared infra servicing workflow and policies are [found here](ArcadeServicing.md).